deemode/WalkerAdvertismentProject/README.md

 # Next Steps: Enhancing Security and Functionality

-To improve the overall security and functionality of your API and Dashboard, consider implementing the following advanced features:
+To improve the overall security and functionality of this API and Dashboard, we can consider implementing the following advanced features:

 ---

 ### Use JWT
 JSON Web Tokens (JWT) are a secure and scalable way to authenticate users and provide session-based functionality for real-time applications.
 By using JWT:
-- You can verify user identities without storing session data on the server.
+- We can verify user identities without storing session data on the server.
 - Real-time actions (e.g., live lead updates) can be authenticated seamlessly.

 ### Implement Rate Limiting

-Rate limiting protects your API from abuse and ensures fair usage by:
+Rate limiting protects the API from abuse and ensures fair usage by:

 - Preventing excessive requests from a single client.
 - Reducing server load and mitigating DDoS attacks.